MikeLikesCode/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  A closure is used when referencing to the 'name' parameter.
+It's outside of its current scope but can still use it since they are in
+  the same function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  The random number will always change since its randomized but the name won't change since the same name is being passed through.

 c.
 What is the lexical scope of `newRoll`?

+  The lexical scope of `newRoll` is the function that its currently in.
+It can't be referenced outside
+  of that function.

 ### Task 3 - Stretch Goals